-2019)-which is slightly larger than the market for men's clothing stores (~\$8.5 billion) and slightly smaller than egg production (~\$10.5 billion) (IBISWorld 2019).
+Assessing many possible industries on these criteria led me to choose personal care businesses that offer nail care services,5 as this context enables precise identification of firms' knowledge of competitor decisions and its impact across thousands of firms that compete in hundreds of local markets with varying degrees of competition.
+It is a \$9.8 billion market in the United States (IBISWorld 2019)-which is slightly larger than the market for men's clothing stores (approximately \$8.5 billion) and slightly smaller than egg production (approximately \$10.5 billion) (IBISWorld 2019).
 The market is competitive and fragmented, but there are also large chains with hundreds of salons across countries and over a million in annual revenues.
 Many businesses represent entrepreneurial endeavors, often founded by immigrants and women who pursue entrepreneurship as a career alternative (Nails Magazine 2015).
-While some consumers are loyal to one business, the market is generally characterized by substantial consumer search compared to similar local business verticals.
+Although some consumers are loyal to one business, the market is generally characterized by substantial consumer search compared with similar local business verticals.

 This is a compelling setting to study the impact of competitor information for several reasons.
-First, nail salons represent one of the largest industries in sheer number among local businesses and compete locally.
-94% of consumer search occurs within a radius of 5 miles even in a geographically dispersed city like Los Angeles (Appendix Figure E.1).
+First, nail salons represent one of the largest industries in sheer number among local businesses, and they compete locally.
+Ninety-four percent of consumer search occurs within a radius of five miles, even in a geographically dispersed city like Los Angeles (Figure E.1 in the Online Appendix).
 This provides a large sample of thousands of firms across hundreds of local markets to evaluate the impact of competitor knowledge and how it varies with firm attributes and market competition.

-Second, nail salons are differentiated, but have simple strategy spaces that are comparable and observable where pricing is a key competitive driver.
+Second, nail salons are differentiated, but they have simple strategy spaces that are comparable and observable, where pricing is a key competitive driver.
 Every salon has a price for a regular manicure that approximates to its price positioning (as other services are priced proportionally to the regular manicure price), which generally varies from \$5 to \$60.
 Quality can be observed from the luxuriousness of the decor, the cleanliness of the interior, and the brands of nail polish used-which can vary from \$9 to \$70 per bottle at retail cost.
-These decisions and how they are made are typical of other retail firms and of small and medium enterprises (SMEs) more generally, which make up 99.7% of U.S. establishments and represent 47% of employment and 46% of GDP.
+These decisions and how they are made are typical of other retail firms and of small and medium enterprises (SMEs) more generally, which make up 99.7% of U.S. establishments and represent 47% of employment and 46% of gross domestic product (GDP).6

 Finally, information on competitor pricing is easily accessible, enabling a study of why firms might lack competitor knowledge even when this information is available.
-Consumer reviews on Yelp indicate that price comparisons are a key consideration (Appendix Figure E.4), hence a slight drop in price can have a large effect on demand.
-Many managers commented that they could easily obtain competitor pricing online or in-person, suggesting that the cost of information is fairly low.
+Consumer reviews on Yelp indicate that price comparisons are a key consideration (Figure E.4 in the Online Appendix); hence, a slight drop in price can have a large effect on demand.
+Many managers commented that they could easily obtain competitor pricing online or in person, suggesting that the cost of information is fairly low.
 Nearly all firms were aware of Google and Yelp, and most had a competitor within 0.5 miles that they passed by on their way to work.
 Obtaining information on competitor prices directly via phone calls also took less than one minute per competitor.

-3.2 The selection of firms for the field experiment
+3.2.
+The Selection of Firms for the Field Experiment